teobaldo33/track-changes-extractor/README.md

 # Track Changes Extractor 🚀

-A powerful tool to extract and process revisions from Microsoft Word documents, designed to build a high-quality dataset for fine-tuning language models. ✨
+A little tool to extract and process revisions from Microsoft Word documents, designed to build a dataset for fine-tuning language models. ✨

 ## Table of Contents 📚